 9 things to know before renting an apartment in Toronto.

-Whether you are moving within Toronto or your are moving to Toronto, we decided that we would compile a list of things that you must know when looking to rent in Toronto.
+Whether you are moving within Toronto or you are moving to Toronto, we decided that we would compile a list of things that you must know when looking to rent in Toronto.
 Hopefully these tips will allow you to choose wisely when moving.

-When is the best time to start looking for apartments in Toronto?
+1. When is the best time to start looking for apartments in Toronto?

 Summer move in dates are the most popular, searching neighborhoods can become hectic.
 Between June and September, the demand for apartments is unusually high.
 Consequently, applications can become much more competitive.
-For this reason, we recommended renting “off-season.”
+For this reason, we recommended renting, “off-season.”
 Renting off-season will make your search experience less stressful.
-With that being said you will still be able to find an apartment even if you are looking for an apartment during the more popular months, just be prepared for a competitive market.
+With that being said you will still be able to find an apartment even if you are looking for an apartment during the most popular months, just be prepared for a competitive market.

-Come prepared when you look for an apartment.
+2. Come prepared when you look for an apartment.

 Understanding the competitive market.
 Expect a reasonably long and competitive application process.
-Be prepared with pay stubs and referrals (personal, profesional, past landlords).
+Be prepared with pay stubs and referrals (personal, professional, past landlords).
 You will often need some form of confirmation of employment (which usually comes in the form of a letter) and a credit check.

-What to expect for neighborhood prices in Toronto?
+3. What to expect for neighborhood prices in Toronto?

 There are fewer apartments than you think.
 Currently, many buildings are undergoing construction to accommodate the influx of people that are moving to Toronto.
 Although, converted homes in the suburbs and new luxury condos are easier to find, they may be more costly.
 For example, high-end condos tend to offer services, such as a gym and concierge services.
 However, they may also be subject to minimal square footage and astronomical prices.
 The city’s average rent price varies depending on the Toronto neighbourhood you move too.
 You’ll likely spend around $1,110 per month for a one-bedroom apartment, but that can go up to $2,199 per month in an expensive area.

-How to find an apartment in Toronto?
+4. How to find an apartment in Toronto?

 However, because of tenants are guaranteed their rent won’t be hiked more than 2.5 percent, there is a strong incentive not to move.
 People deciding not to move has caused the vacancy rate to be at 1.1 percent, the lowest it has been in 16 years.